brionmario/gatsby-starter/README.md

  ├── gatsby-node.js                 * where Gatsby expects to find any usage of the Gatsby Node APIs ├── gatsby-ssr.js                  * where Gatsby expects to find any usage of the Gatsby server-side rendering APIs.
  ├── CONTRIBUTING.md                * project contributing guidelines
+ ├── cypress.json                   * cypress configuration file.
- ├── LICENSE.md                     * licensing information
+ ├── LICENSE.md                     * licensing information.
  ├── package.json                   * contains all the npm scripts for building, running, deploying etc. and contains all the dependencies
  ├── package.lock.json              * lock file for npm.
  ├── postcss.config.js              * post-css configurations.